Qand7/Goldenfetch/README.md

 A gilded theme for the neofetch utility consisting of stylistic additions in combination with color adjustments

 <img width="3840" height="2160" alt="Gildedfetch" src="https://github.com/user-attachments/assets/827920b1-ae9c-46b1-91ea-66204399c222" />

+# Installation

+Simply replace your current .config/neofetch/config.conf file with the one in the repo

+# Dependenciers

+Before using this theme you'll need to have installed neofetch, this is done differently depending on your distro